anyaevostinar/anyaevostinar.github.io/classes/111-f22/syllabus.md

 Prefect sessions review course concepts and often focus on critical thinking and problem-solving exercises centered on the course material.
 Our course prefect(s) will use email or Moodle to inform everyone in the class about upcoming sessions and availability for 1:1 tutoring.
 * Help Forum:
-You're welcome to post questions about readings and labs on the    `#help` channel as well as about homework and the final project.
+You're welcome to post questions about readings and labs on the appropriate channel as well as about homework and the final project.
 You shouldn't post much homework code, but you can post code related to other assignments.
 If you're unsure if a question contains too much detail about the homework, email me instead.
 * Talk to me: